qiyao-pan/qiyao-pan.github.io/index.md

 ## About Me

 I am a Ph.D. candidate at The Graduate Center, City University of New York.
+I am also a Demography Fellow affiliated with the CUNY Institute for Demographic Research.

+My research primarily examines neighborhood inequality and racialized discourse through the lens of amenities, city services and media narratives, using spatial and computational methods.
+I am also working on projects that investigate intra-group diversity of Asian Americans and the impact of anti-Asian discourse.
+My work has been supported by several grants, including Stone Center Junior Scholarship, Dr. Louise Lennihan Arts and Sciences Grant, Pre-Dissertation Award, Provost’s Digital Innovation Grant, and Doctoral Student Research Grant.

+I am currently a teaching assistant for the M.S. in Quantitative Methods in the Social Sciences at the Graduate Center.
+Previously, I has served as a Graduate Editorial Assistant for *City & Community*.

 ## Research Interests